-The Corporation conducts its operations in the Province of Newfoundland and Labrador and in north-eastern Québec, which areas are subject to conflicting First Nations land claims.
+The Corporation conducts its operations in the Province of Québec and in the Province of Newfoundland and Labrador, which areas are subject to conflicting First Nations land claims.
 Aboriginal claims to lands, and the conflicting claims to traditional rights between aboriginal groups, may have an impact on the Corporation's ability to develop its properties.
 The boundaries of the traditional territorial claims by these groups, if established, may impact the areas which constitute the Corporation's properties.
 Mining licences and their renewals may be affected by land and resource rights negotiated as part of any settlement agreements entered into by governments with First Nations.